sc3/cook-convictions/slides/basic-information.md

 {# How many convictions are drug-related vs. violent vs. non-violent #}

-## Drug crimes are the biggest chunk of convictions
+## More convictions for drug crimes than for violent and property crimes combined

 {% include '_warnings.html' %}